Volenti non fit injuria: Unsuccessful attempts to rely on volenti

 In the first case, the plaintiff was an instructor who was injured while teaching the defendant to drive.
 The defence of volenti failed: that is, because the plaintiff specifically inquired if the defendant's insurance covered him before agreeing to teach.
 In the second case, a doctor went in to try to rescue workmen who were caught in a well after having succumbed to noxious fumes.
 He did so despite being warned of the danger and told to wait until the fire brigade arrived.
 The doctor and the workmen all died.
 The court held that it would be "unseemly" to hold the doctor to have consented to the risk simply because he acted promptly and bravely in an attempt to save lives.

 Generally courts are reluctant to recognise voluntary assumption of risk.
-An example of a court reluctant to find a voluntary assumption of risk includes Carey v Lake Macquarie City Council [2007] NSWCA 4.
+An example of a court reluctant to find a voluntary assumption of risk includes Carey v Lake Macquarie City Council.
 Instead the conduct amounted to contributory negligence, which is not a complete defence.